What is ‘One Tree Per Child’?

 - Be flexible when choosing a date for your tree planting.
 If you ask your council for help and give them plenty of notice, they should be able to help you.
 If they seem reluctant because they’re too busy, let them know that your school can totally fit in with their schedule.

 - Can your local council help you?
 Bristol City Council organised it so that all 130 schools in their city got involved with ‘One Tree Per Child’.
 They coordinated all of the tree planting sites at no cost to their local schools.
 Could your local council do the same for your school?

 - Are there local tree planting groups who could help you?
 In many communities around the world, the local One Tree Per Child school planting is organised by a local tree planting organisation.
 In Pittsburgh USA, Tree Pittsburgh organise all the school plantings in Pittsburgh.
 Which local tree planting group could help your school?

 - Are there any local business or community groups who could help you?
 There are many businesses large and small who are happy to sponsor school tree plantings.
 Why not ask a local business to sponsor your tree planting costs?
 In Australia, many Lions Clubs help to organise tree plantings in their local community.
 Why not contact your local Lions or Rotary Club to see if they can help you too?

 “I believe that society benefits when young children get out, get their hands in the earth, and plant trees.
 Planting trees and shrubs is a great way for kids to connect to the environment and their community.” - Olivia Newton-John

 INFO FOR COUNCILS

-To sign up your council or to ask us more questions, please click on the menu and fill in the contact form.
+To sign up your council or to ask us more questions, watch the video below or fill in your details in our contact form below.
 We do hope that you can get involved!